Top Solutions for Dogs and Wooden Slippery Stairs

 Gradual exposure is another effective method to help your dog adjust to stairs.
 Start small, encouraging your dog to approach and interact with a single step.
 Use treats as a lure and reward to create a positive experience.

 As your dog gains confidence with the initial step, gradually increase the challenge by encouraging them to navigate more steps.
 Move the treats higher up the staircase to entice them upward.
-Remember to keep the stairs free of any objects that could potentially trip or startle your dog during these training sessions, and always end each session on a positive note.
+Remember to keep rough surface of the stairs free of any objects that could potentially trip or startle your dog during these training sessions, and always end each session on a positive note.

 Identifying and Addressing Health Issues Related to Stair Navigation